-An introductory speech course designed to develop individual speaking skills.
+COM 1143 Fundamentals of Speech Communication 3 Hours An introductory speech course designed to develop individual speaking skills.
 Study in preparing, organizing, and delivering the basic types of speeches is included.
 COM 2113 Web Design

 An introductory study of web design with a focus on using different media with web sites.
-Includes integration of digital photography, video and text, and other Internet resources for publication and public relations.
+Includes integration of digital photography, video and text, and different application of the Internet resources for publication and public relations.

-COM 2123 Computer Applications and Graphics in Mass Media
+COM 2123 Computer Applications and Graphics in Mass